aiven/devportal/docs/products/cassandra/concepts/cross-cluster-replication.rst

 About cross-cluster replication
 -------------------------------

-Cross-cluster replication (CCR) is a process of reproducing resources from one datacenter to another (or, in the Aiven universe, from one service to another).
-It allows you to select a cloud provider and a cloud region for your data replica(s).
-CCR uses the multi-datacenter (multi-cloud) cluster deployment, enabling large and resilient Apache Cassandra clusters on Aiven.
+Cross-cluster replication (CCR) is a configuration of Apache Cassandra services on the Aiven platform that mirrors your data between different clouds and/or regions, providing increased durability and locality.
+You can choose which region to replicate your data to.
+CCR deploys a single multi-datacenter Apache Cassandra cluster accross two Aiven services.
+Apache Cassandra is configured to treat nodes from a single service as located in a single datacenter.

 Why use CCR
 -----------

+Improved data availability
-* CCR improves the disaster recovery capability for your service.
-Even if one service (cloud provider or region) goes down, your data stays safe and available in its replica (another service with a different cloud provider or region).
+  CCR improves the disaster recovery capability for your service.
+Even if one service (cloud provider or region) goes down, your data stays safe and available with the CCR peer, which is another service with a different cloud provider or region.

+Improved performance
-* Enabling CCR on your service, you can set up your client to interact with the service that is geographically close.
+  Enabling CCR on your service, you can set up your client to interact with the service that is geographically close.
 The data locality benefit translates into a lower latency and improved data processing performance.
-* CCR brings high availability benefits.

 Data flow architecture
 ----------------------